 In conjunction with its counterpart Centre at the University of Cambridge, the Harvard Center undertakes research projects and organizes workshops, seminars, and exchanges of faculty and graduate students.
 It provides the base for current research projects on Exchanges of Economic, Legal, and Political Ideas; on Energy History; and on Visualizing Historical Networks; as well as for the History Project and the Prize Fellowship Program in Economics, History, and Politics.

-Emily Gauthier is the center's administrator and Jennifer Nickerson is the coordinator of the History Project and the Prize Fellowships in Economics, History, and Politics.
+Emily Gauthier is the center's administrator and Jennifer Nickerson is the research and fellowships coordinator.
 The program offices are located at 1730 Cambridge Street.